varnish/varnish-modules/docs/vmod_xkey.rst

 ::

-	INT purge(STRING key)
+	INT purge(STRING keys)

 Description
-    Purges all objects hashed on `key`.
+        Purges all objects hashed on any key found in the ``keys`` argument.
         Returns the number of objects that were purged.

+        The ``keys`` may contain a list of space-separated ids.

 .. _func_softpurge: